ThomasDickey/esctest2/README.txt

 To force xterm to use the calculation from #279, set the following resource: xterm*checksumExtension: 31

+--xterm-reverse-wrap[=patchnumber]
+The patch numbers are part of $XTERM_VERSION, allowing them to be scripted.
+ * Xterm #380 amended the behavior of wrapping when moving the cursor backwards.
+   The original 1986 logic allowed reverse-wrapping before the left margin, when both DECAWM and xterm's reverse-wrap modes are set.
+If the cursor happens to be on the right margin (indicating that xterm is about to wrap forward by one cell), the number of cells by which to move backward is reduced by one.
+This is documented in the manual page as a feature for editing long lines, but not taking into account whether the current line (or previous lines) actually was wrapped.
+As a result, it was possible to move before the beginning of the screen, wrapping around to the bottom of the screen.

 --v=verbosity
 Verbosity level for logging.
 The following levels are defined:
 * 1: Errors only.